 Typically, the main benefit of a money market account is the interest you can earn — and the benefits of interest may increase exponentially over time.

 The earlier you open and fund an account, the more you can benefit from compound interest, which means you earn interest today on the interest you earned yesterday that was added to your balance!
 Although the interest will be compounded daily, it will be credited to the account at the end of the statement cycle.
 That helps your money grow on its own, no matter what amount you start with or how much you contribute each month.

 If your account interest rates are increased — usually because of the Federal Reserve raising its base rate — your balance will grow even faster.

 Whether you’ve got $100 or $100,000 to put aside today, putting it into a money market account now may have a positive impact on how much you’ve got saved for the future.
 The earlier you can put it into an account to start earning interest, the bigger your balance maybe each time interest rates go up.

 1Money Market Account is a tiered variable account wherein 2.00% annual percentage yield applies to all balance tiers, which are identified as $0.01–$4.999.99, $5,000.00–$149,999.99 and balances over $149,999.99.
 Ask for details.
 Additional terms, conditions, fees & exclusions may apply.
 Rates may change without notice.
-There is a $10.00 excess transaction fee for every transaction over six for preauthorized withdrawals, automatic or telephonic transfers, checks, drafts, and debit card or similar transactions from your account per account statement cycle.
 If the account is closed before interest and/or bonus is credited, accrued interest and/or bonus may be forfeited for that statement cycle.
 Fees could reduce earnings.
 Minimum opening deposit: $100.
-Information is as of September 16, 2022.
+Information is as of November 21, 2023.